mikaelho/tinysync/README.md

     - 10
     <BLANKLINE>

-(`<BLANKLINE>` above just means a blank line in the file.
+(Notes: As the contents of the data structure are written to file, dict keys are outputted in alphabetical order, disregarding any meaningful order I might have had when inserting the keys to the structure or when manually editing the file.
+Also, `<BLANKLINE>` above just means a blank line in the file.
 It is included in the example for doctests to work.)

 Writing the whole structure to file after every change can become a performance issue.
 To mitigate this, tracked objects also act as context managers, only saving at the successful completion of the block: